-Yes you can.
-You habe to modify the HTTPD configuration to disable server advertising and to use a proxy list instead.
-The proxy list is configured on the worker, and contains all of the mod_cluster-enabled HTTPD servers the worker can talk to.
+Answer: Yes, you can.
+You have to modify the HTTPD configuration to disable server advertising and to use a proxy list instead.
+The proxy list is configured on the worker and contains all of the mod_cluster-enabled HTTPD servers the worker can talk to.

 18. Why should I prefer mod_cluster over mod_jk?

-In terms of configuration: The httpsd side does not need to know cluster topology in advance, so the configuration is dynamic and not static and as a consequence you need very little configuration on the httpsd side
+Answer: In terms of configuration: The https site does not need to know cluster topology in advance, so the configuration is dynamic and not static and as a consequence, you need very little configuration on the https side

 19. What optimization could I use if the EJB container is the only point of write access to the database?

-You could activate the “Commit Option A” that is the container caches entity bean state between transactions.
-This option assumes that the container has exclusive access to the persistentstore and therefore it doesn’t need to synchronizethe in-memory bean state from the persistent store at the beginning of each transaction.
+Answer: You could activate the “Commit Option A” that is the container caches entity bean state between transactions.
+This option assumes that the container has exclusive access to the persistent store and therefore it doesn’t need to synchronize in-memory bean state from the persistent store at the beginning of each transaction.

 20. Which component handles cluster communication in JBoss?